xaxm007/MLchemy/Deep Learning/Readme.md

 - Tensorflow
 - Jupyter Notebook

+### Note:
-### Note: This implementation uses tensorflow-metal
+- This implementation uses tensorflow-metal.
+- Dataset used in this implementation 👉 [Cat and Dog](https://www.kaggle.com/datasets/tongpython/cat-and-dog).